Central Grand Bahama (Bahamas Parliament constituency)

 Central Grand Bahama is a parliamentary constituency represented in the House of Assembly of the Bahamas.
 It elects one member of parliament (MP) using the First past the post electoral system.
-It has been represented by Iram Lewis from the Free National Movement since 2017.
+It has been represented by Frazette Gibson from the Free National Movement since 2026.
+More information can be found on the constituency website www.centralgrandbahama.org.

 Geography

 The constituency comprises the central areas of the island of Grand Bahama.

 Demographics

 4,119 registered voters in 2011.